Sachia Vickery: 2018: Top 100

 At the Auckland Open in January, Vickery made it to her first WTA Tour semifinal, the best result of her career.
 She knocked out defending champion Lauren Davis and former world No. 2, Agnieszka Radwańska, along the way before losing to world No. 2, Caroline Wozniacki.

 She backed up this performance by qualifying for the main draw of the Indian Wells Open, where she upset world No. 3, Garbiñe Muguruza, for the biggest win of her career.
 She then lost to the eventual champion Naomi Osaka, in the third round.
-Before the tournament she had been ranked for the first time in the top 100.
+Before the tournament, she had been ranked for the first time in the top 100.
 With the result, she rose to a new career-high of No. 89 in the world.

-Vickery closed out the early-year hard court season by reaching her second semifinal, this time at the Monterrey Open.
+Vickery closed out the early-year hardcourt season by reaching her second semifinal, this time at the Monterrey Open.

+2023–2024: Major and WTA 1000 wins

+At the WTA 1000 2023 Guadalajara Open, she entered as a lucky loser replacing Beatriz Haddad Maia and recorded a first-round win over compatriot Danielle Collins who retired after the first set.

+In February 2024, she qualified for the ATX Open and defeated qualifier Rebecca Marino.

+In April, she also qualified for the WTA 500 2024 Charleston Open.

+Ranked No. 134, at the next WTA 500, the 2024 Porsche Tennis Grand Prix in Stuttgart, she qualified for the main draw and defeated qualifier Aliaksandra Sasnovich, before losing to third seed Coco Gauff in three sets.

+Vickery earned a 2024 French Open singles main-draw entry by winning the USTA's reciprocal wildcard in the Roland Garros Wild Card Challenge.

+At the WTA 500 Guadalajara Open, she entered again as a lucky loser for a second consecutive year, replacing Taylor Townsend.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.